char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

-# Making Customized Stickers and Emojis
+# Make Customized Stickers and Emojis

 ## Overview
 Enhance your server’s user engagement by creating customized stickers and emojis.
 This section will walk you through